 Beyond that insight Simon wasn’t willing to give up anymore secrets or details about the new album.
 “We are taking this Winter to be home and rejuvenate after a couple years of almost non-stop touring.
 Early 2017 looks like massages, vacations, family time, creative endeavors.
 After that we’ll be ready to go on more tours and all that new record stuff.”
 We’re betting that Southern California fans will be the only ones to get a true sneak peak at some new material at their upcoming one-off gig this week before they hibernate for the Winter.

-If you’re itching to join the crowd-surfing limbo for a wildly good time be sure to catch La Luz live at the El Rey Theatre this Thursday, December 8th.
-Joining them are primo supporting acts Feels and The Cairo Gang.
+If you’re itching to join the crowd-surfing limbo for a wildly good time be sure to catch La Luz live at The Glass House on Wednesday, March 22.
+Joining them are primo supporting acts Veiny Hands and Brainstory.
 Get Tickets!

 Follow La Luz on Facebook for new music and tour updates.

 Watch La Luz’s video for “Black Hole, Weirdo Shrine.”